Mahfazzalin/MAHF_DDoS/README.md

 - Ability to start, stop, and exit the tool using commands.
 - Help menu for user guidance.

+## easy using:

+- 1 Type start to begin an attack.
+- 2 Enter the target IP address.
+- 3 Enter the target port number
+- 4 Choose the attack mode (tcp, udp, or http).
+- 5 Specify the number of worker threads and processes.
+- 6 Type stop to halt the attack.
+- 7 Type exit to exit the tool.
+- 8 Type help to display the help menu.

 ## Requirements

 - Python 3.x    [version will be 3+]